SeriousMax/coolWeather/README.md

 # coolWeather

+P.S.
+To make app work you need to use your OpenWeatherMap API ID - just save it into .tools.Env.API_ID

 This application is my first attempt to use Clean Architecture in Android development.
 It uses pure Java - no Kotlin, no Rx at all.
 Also I've used some stuff from Android Architecture Components - ViewModels and LifecycleObserver.